bxharold/fpj/README.md

 0. Editing a file::
 ```
 I made edits on the cloned local repo, then commit -a -m "___", then git push.
+git add
+git add -A (git add --all) -- stage all changes in the working directory of a Git repo
+git commit -am "Updated README."

 The changes were on github.
 ```